end-of-term/eotarchive/partners.md

 digital library services and tools to the University of California and the digital library community at large.
 CDL developed the open source [eXtensible Text Framework (XTF)][xtf] behind this archive.

-### Environmental Data & Governance Initiative (EDGI)

-Contributing significantly to the End of Term project in 2016 and signing on as a partner for 2020, the [Environmental Data & Governance Initiative (EDGI)][edgi] analyzes federal environmental data, websites, institutions, and policy seeking to improve environmental data stewardship and to promote environmental health and environmental justice.

 ### George Washington University (GWU)